ARMmbed/mbed-os-5-docs/docs/porting/target/target.md

 <h1 id="target-port">Targets</h1>

-Adding a new microcontroller to Arm Mbed OS 6.0.0 Preview depends on CMSIS-CORE and CMSIS-Pack.
+Adding a new microcontroller to Arm Mbed OS depends on CMSIS-CORE and CMSIS-Pack.
 Please make sure that the microcontroller already has these available.

 ## Adding a new microcontroller and board